C0derH/react-quizzical/README.md

 ## Features

 - Fetches quiz questions from an API
-- Decodes HTML entities in questions
+- Decodes HTML entities in questions and answers
 - Shuffles answer options for each question
 - Allows users to select their answers
 - Calculates the score at the end of the quiz